 Numerous trails have been established by many volunteers.
 Readers of this web page are encourged to examine these websites: 1) Igor's Blog About the Hydrocut and 2) the Waterloo Cycling Club.
-You will find great information including useful maps that may be purcahsed and information about parking locations.
+You will find great information including useful maps and information about parking locations.

 The Main (Outside) Loop in Petersburg Regional Forest

-2) snowshoe most of the orange trail combined with part of the Creepy Corner Trail and the Kamikaze Trail (about 5 km).
+2) as per number 1 above but ange trail combined with part of the Creepy Corner Trail and the Kamikaze Trail (about 5 km).

 I find the second choice very good on a cold but sunny winter day, Monday to Friday.
 We stop on our return on the west side and enjoy some hot tea and a biscuit in the sun.